 Park Row in 19th Century

-Park Row, part of the old Post-Road to Boston, from present-day intersection with Broadway, at Ann Street, to Chatham Square, was officially named Chatham Street in 1774, after the Earl of Chatham.
-It became officially Park Row in 1886.
+Park Row, part of the old Post-Road to Boston, from present-day intersection with Broadway, at Ann Street, to Chatham Square, was officially named Chatham Street in 1774, after William Pitt, 1st Earl of Chatham, a parliamentary hero, who championed the cause of the American colonies against the Stamp Act.
+This street was officially named Park Row in 1886.

 In the first half of the 19th century, despite its official name, the section of Chatham Street, bordering City Hall Park, was commonly called Park Street, Park Row.
 The Cornelius Tiebout's Plan, 1792 indicated the initial section to Frankfort Street as Chatham Row and the northern section as Chatham Street.
 In the Longworth's Map, 1817, the initial section is "Park".
 However, the map by Thomas H. Poppleton, city surveyor, issued in 1817, adopted the official name for the entire street.